The Guide to the Tongan Culture for Travellers

 The Tongan Language

 The official languages in Tonga are Tongan and English.
-Most of Tonga have the same dialect, with the exception of Niuafo’ouans who speak with aspects of the Samoan language.
+Most of Tonga has the same dialect, except Niuafo’ouans who speak with aspects of the Samoan language.

 Tongan Language Pronunciation